gaikwadshantanu12/patients_records_maintenance/README.md

 Open the terminal/command prompt in your laptop/PC and paste the copied link along with ``clone`` keyword like this ``clone https://github.com/gaikwadshantanu12/patients_records_maintenance.git`` in the terminal/command prompt and hit enter.

 Step 4 :
 Now, you have downloaded the entire rerepository locally and you can access the code now and may start learning with it.

+Step 5 :
+Now, if you want you may import this project in Eclipse IDE and try to run it and work on it.
+And check its actual functionality.

 # Details of Design, Working and Processes